 - There are no mandatory standardized tests except for one at the end of a student’s senior year in high school.
 There are no rankings, comparisons, or competitions between students, schools, or regions.
 There is certainly nothing like Race to the Top; all schools are federally funded and all operate under the same national goals.
 This means a kid in Utsjoki, a region in the north with scattered Sámi villages, has a pretty good shot at the same quality education as a kid in Helsinki, the capital.
 In fact, the differences between the weakest and strongest students in Finland are the smallest in the world.
 Take away: Running schools like corporations isn’t the answer.

 - Ninety-nine percent of Finns graduate from academic or vocational high schools, compared to 85% in the United States (2018), yet Finland spends less per student than the United States.
-Actually, the U.S. spend more per student than any other developed nation, yet doesn’t do as well on international measures of proficiency.
+Actually, the U.S. spends more per student than any other developed nation, yet doesn’t do as well on international measures of proficiency.
 I’ve actually seen this more than once here at home: the states that spend the most on students don’t always — or even often — have the best success rates.
 Take away?
 Money isn’t necessarily the problem.

 - The national goal since 2006 has been to mainstream all students, only pulling out those who need extra help learning Finnish and only so they can give them extra support to keep up with the rest of their class.
 Schools receive “positive discrimination money” from the government specifically to pay for extra classroom aides, special education teachers, and counselors to help them address the needs of either immigrant or learning-challenged students.
 Take away: Positive Discrimination Money.
 What a great idea.